Common name: Cinnamon Clownfish

 Aggression

-Semi aggresive May be territorial with anemones
+Semi aggresive Can be territorial, especially around host anemones

 Captive bred